dewi-batista/dewi-batista/README.md

 ## Hi, I'm Dewi ◡̈

 Finishing my master's in Applied Maths specialising in Machine Learning and Statistics.
-My expertise are deep generative modelling and object detection.
+My focuses are generative modelling and object detection.

 Soon to start an interesting internship at the intersection of deep learning and cryptography.
 <!-- and hopefully kick-start a career of deep learning research in industry. -->